Gramli/WeatherApi-VSA/README.md

  * Send request

 ## Motivation
-Main motivation is to write practical example of simple API using Vertical Slice Architecture and then compare it to same API designed using Clean Architecture solution.
+Main motivation is to write practical example of simple API using Vertical Slice Architecture and then compare it to same API designed by Clean Architecture.

 ## Architecture